WyoBio/Wyoming-Computational-Biology-Workshop/01_Data_Processing.md

 We'll use the same example dataset and run it using parallel processing.
 First, we'll create a script that generates the `hisat2` alignment commands for all the files you need to align.
 These commands will be saved in a file named `cmd.list`, which we will then use to run all the alignment commands in parallel.

 #### Generating list of hisat2 commands
-You can use the below script and paste it in any text editor (vi or nano) and save it as `.bash` file.
-For this session, I have provided it as `hisat2_cmd.bash`.
-This Bash script automates the generation of alignment commands for RNA-seq data using `hisat2` and `samtools`.
-Here's a brief breakdown of what each part of the script does:
+You can use the following script by pasting it into any text editor (vi or nano) and saving it as a .bash file.
+For this session, it has been provided as hisat2_cmd.bash.
+This script automates the generation of alignment commands for RNA-seq data using hisat2 and samtools.

-1. **Shebang and Variable Initialization:**

-   - The script starts with the shebang (`#!/bin/bash`), indicating that it should be run in the Bash shell.
-   - It initializes several variables for directories: the index directory (`idx_dir`), splice site file (`splice_dir`), source directory containing FASTQ files (`SRC_DIR`), and output directory (`out_dir`).

-3. **Navigate to the Source Directory:**

-   - Changes the current working directory to the source directory containing the FASTQ files.

-4. **Loop Through FASTQ Files:**

-   - Loops through all files in the source directory that match the pattern `*read1.fastq.gz`.

-5. **Generate Base Names and Output File Names:**

-   - Extracts the base name of each file by removing the `read1.fastq.gz` suffix.
-   - Creates the output file name by removing the `_ERCC` suffix from the original file name.
-   - Constructs the full path for the output BAM file.

-6. **Set Read Pair File Names:**

-   - Defines the file names for the read pairs (assuming a specific naming convention).

-7. **Print `hisat2` Command:**

-   - Constructs a `hisat2` command for aligning the reads, specifying various options:
-   - Pipes the output to `samtools` for converting to BAM format (`view -bS -`) and sorting (`samtools sort`).
-   - Prints the constructed command to the terminal (could be redirected to a file if needed).

-8. **End Loop:**

-   - Ends the loop.

-The script generates and prints `hisat2` alignment commands for each pair of FASTQ files in the source directory, ready to be executed or saved for parallel processing.

 ```bash
 #!/bin/bash